 - Impaired Driving: Alcohol or drug-related impairment.

-- Dangerous Road Conditions: Potholes, debris, or poor maintenance.
+- Dangerous Road Conditions: Potholes, debris, or poor road maintenance.

 - Dooring: A driver or passenger opens a door into a rider’s path